In the Research master’s programme European Studies, you have the opportunity to customise your programme.

 3. Study abroad

 In the second year, students can opt to study the first semester abroad at a partner university.
-The exchange university and courses are selected with a view to adding to the substantive and methodological specialization of the student, in light of the proposed MSc thesis.
+The exchange university and courses are selected with a view to adding to the substantive and methodological specialisation of the student, in light of the proposed MSc thesis.

 Spend the first semester of the second year at one of our 4 partner universities: